kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 ## Service Interface

-In addition to the SIWE endpoints, required by the `useSiweIdentity` hook, this canister also exposes endpoints to retrieve the Ethereum address associated with a given ICP principal and vice versa.
+In addition to the SIWE endpoints, required by the `useSiwe` hook, this canister also exposes endpoints to retrieve the Ethereum address associated with a given ICP principal and vice versa.
 These endpoints are useful for applications that need to map ICP Principals to Ethereum addresses.

 ### [get_address](https://github.com/kristoferlund/ic-siwe/blob/main/packages/ic_siwe_provider/src/service/get_address.rs)